Chicago hospital doctors say iPads raise their efficiency

 NEW YORK (Reuters Health) - When doctors-in-training at the University of Chicago were given iPad tablet computers to use on their rounds, they found that using the device helped them be more efficient at ordering tests and procedures for their patients.

 The study from the university program, published Monday in the Archives of Internal Medicine, tracked 115 residents who received devices purchased by the hospital.
-There was no funding reported from Apple Inc, which makes the iPad.
+There was no funding reported from Apple Inc (AAPL.O), which makes the iPad.

 Most residents who used the devices to access patient records and coordinate their care said they cut about an hour per day off their workload.
 Researchers also found that the internal medicine trainees tended to put in orders for patient procedures earlier than before they got an iPad.